La Taberna der Guerrita

 Choose this if the priority is Andalusian cooking in Cádiz and a meal that can fit either the midday or evening service windows.
 For a broader city plan, pair it with La Marmita de Ancha in Cádiz rather than treating every meal as the same kind of stop.
 La Taberna der Guerrita has its own identity through Armando Guerra and its Andalusian focus.

-The strongest verified reason to go is the combination of Andalusian cuisine and outside recognition: its Opinionated About Dining Casual in Europe ranking, #826 in 2025, gives it a credible signal without implying white-tablecloth theatre.
+The strongest reason to go is the combination of Andalusian cuisine and outside recognition: its Opinionated About Dining Casual in Europe ranking, #826 in 2025, gives it a credible signal without implying white-tablecloth theatre.
 That matters because the confirmed facts point to cuisine, ownership, hours, dress code, recognition, not to a published seat count, fixed menu, beverage program, or specific signature dishes.

 How to use it across two visits

 For visit one, keep the order broad and regional rather than chasing a named signature.
-The available detail points to Andalusian cooking, not a verified list of fixed dishes, so the right strategy is to check the current menu and ask what best represents the kitchen that day.
+The available detail points to Andalusian cooking, not a fixed list of dishes, so the right strategy is to check the current menu and ask what best represents the kitchen that day.
 For a second visit, return with a clearer sense of what you enjoyed and build the meal around the restaurant's Andalusian strengths.

 Both lunch and dinner are supported by the listed hours from Monday through Saturday: 12–4 PM and 8–11:30 PM.
 Sunday is closed.
 Groups should keep expectations practical and confirm current availability directly, especially if a particular time, table type, or occasion setup matters.